Hyein: 2022–present: Debut in NewJeans and solo activities

-On July 1, 2022, ADOR teased the launch of their first girl group, NewJeans, by posting three animated videos of the numbers "22", "7" and "22" on their social media accounts, fueling speculation that content would be released on 22 July.
+On July 1, 2022, ADOR teased the launch of their first girl group, NewJeans, by posting three animated videos of the numbers "22", "7", and "22" on their social media accounts, fueling speculation that content would be released on 22 July.
 Hyein debuted alongside the group with the surprise-released music video for their debut single "Attention" on July 22, 2022, without any prior promotion or information regarding the group's lineup.

 In February 2024, Hyein featured along with singer Wonsun Joe on the track "Shh.." from The Winning, the sixth extended play by singer-songwriter IU.

 Endorsements

 On December 30, 2022, Louis Vuitton announced Hyein as one of their new global house ambassadors, becoming the youngest ambassador for the brand at 14 years old.
 She has also attended Paris Fashion Week representing Louis Vuitton.
-In April 2023, Hyein became the youngest cover girl to be on the cover of Harper's Bazaar Korea.
+In April 2023, Hyein became the youngest cover girl of Harper's Bazaar Korea.